szabgab/rust.code-maven.com/slides/rust/threads.md

 ## Exercise - word count
 {id: exercise-word-count-in-threads}

-Implement the default behaviour of the `wc` command of Linux/Unix.
+Implement the default behavior of the `wc` command of Linux/Unix.
 For each file showing
 * number of lines
 * number of words
 * number of bytes